Find Affordable College Courses

 35% Women

-The most popular school in the United States for communication and journalism students seekinga doctor's degree is Massachusetts Institute of Technology.
+The most popular school in the United States for communication & journalism students seekinga doctor's degree is Massachusetts Institute of Technology.
 Roughly 11,200 attend the school each year.
-The average in-state tuition for full-time undergraduates is $55,510 per year, while in-state graduate students, on average, pay $55,510 per year.
-For the 2020-2021 academic year, 20 doctor's degrees were handed out to communication and journalism majors at MIT.
-Around 20% of these students were from an underrepresented racial-ethnic group, and 35% were women.
+The average in-state tuition for full-time undergraduates is $59,750 per year, while in-state graduate students, on average, pay $59,750 per year.
+During the most recent year for which we have data, 20 people received their doctor's degree in communication & journalism from MIT.
+Around 24% of these students were from an underrepresented racial-ethnic group, and 35% were women.
+Those who complete their doctor's degree in communication & journalism at Massachusetts Institute of Technology make a median salary of 70,955.

 #2